Red X iconGreen tick iconYellow tick icon

 The Mackenzie Cancer Research Group are investigating human cancer in order to tailor both preventative and therapeutic options to individuals.

-Due to our close links with clinicians at Christchurch hospital and with the Cancer Society Tissue Bank, together with our laboratory expertise, we are able to carry out investigations that span from bench to bedside.
+Leveraging our strong connections with clinicians at Christchurch hospital (Te Whatu Ora – Health New Zealand Waitaha Canterbury) and He Taonga Tapu - Cancer Society Tissue Bank, together with our laboratory expertise, we are able to conduct investigations that transition from bench to bedside.

 PhD, master's and honours opportunities